PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 This is for when you need to send a plugin message to a backend server.

-There are two methods to send a plugin message to the backend, depending on what you need to achieve
+There are two methods to send a plugin message to the backend, depending on what you need to achieve.

 :::warning